guest post by Jonah Trenton – refinancemortgagerates.com

 Next Post, energy efficient home renovations

-In 2008, California energy regulators adopted a long-term plan that called for having all new residential buildings achieve zero net energy use by 2020 and having all commercial buildings achieve zero net energy use by 2030.
-And…it looks like we just might get there.
+California is an example of green construction.
+In 2008, state energy regulators adopted a long-term plan that called for having all new residential buildings achieve zero net energy use by 2020 and having all commercial buildings achieve zero net energy use by 2030.
+The provisions also reduce water use by 20% and divert 50% of construction waste from landfills.

 by Jodi Summers